 In addition to its desired action, this medication may cause some side effects, notably:

 Each person may react differently to a treatment.
 If you think this medication may be causing side effects (including those described here, or others), talk to your doctor or pharmacist.
 He or she can help you to determine whether or not the medication is the source of the problem.

 As with most medications, this product should be stored at room temperature.
 Store it in a secure location where it will not be exposed to excessive heat, moisture or direct sunlight.
-Keep it out of reach of young children.
 Make sure that used patches are disposed of safely as they still contain a considerable amount of drug.

 When meeting with any health professional, it is important for you to share the following information:

 It is also strongly recommended that you keep an up-to-date list of all the medications you take and carry it with you at all times.
 This could be useful if you have to see a health professional or need emergency care.

 Keep all your medications out of the reach of children and pets and return any unused or expired medications to the pharmacy for proper disposal.